polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 If **[foo]** is _not_ true, it will execute the **[else]** node.
 This process allows you to easily extend Hyperlambda with your own custom slots, and in fact _everything_ in Hyperlambda is a slot - Including the **[if]** and **[else]** parts from the above code.
-You can check out the code for both of these two slots below to confirm that even the _"keywords"_ in Hyperlambda are just simple slots.
+You can check out the code for both of these two slots below to confirm that even the _"keywords"_ in Hyperlambda are in fact implemented as _"slots"_.

 * [The if slot](https://github.com/polterguy/magic.lambda/blob/master/magic.lambda/branching/If.cs)
 * [The else slot](https://github.com/polterguy/magic.lambda/blob/master/magic.lambda/branching/Else.cs)